rosscondie/UberClone_Capstone/README.md

 ## Project Setup

-You will need Xcode installed to run this on a simulator locally and the Expo app shoud automatically download to the simulator or download the Expo app onto your device from the App store or Play store.
+You will need Xcode installed to run this on a simulator locally and the Expo app should automatically download to the simulator or download the Expo app onto your device from the App store or Play store.

 Install the requred node modules: